 If you’re just starting out, dropshipping can be a great way to test the waters without investing too much money upfront.
 You can also use dropshipping to supplement your existing ecommerce business.
 However, if you have the capital to invest in inventory and you’re looking for more control over your business, ecommerce may be the better option for you.

 Both models also come with their own set of marketing challenges.
-Ecommerce businesses will need to invest in SEO and social media marketing to drive traffic to their website.
-Dropshipping businesses will need to focus on building relationships with suppliers and generating targeted traffic through Facebook ads or Google AdWords.
+Ecommerce businesses will need to invest in SEO, e-commerce link building and social media marketing to drive traffic to their website.
+Dropshipping businesses will need to focus on building relationships with suppliers and generating targeted traffic through setting up and optimizing Facebook ads or Google AdWords.
+Becoming a content creator can significantly benefit both models, as engaging and valuable content helps attract and retain customers, improving overall brand visibility and customer loyalty.

 Whichever model you choose, it is absolutely essential to ensure that your website offers that most seamless product search and browsing experience to your visitors.
 E-commerce search engines play a pivotal role in meeting the modern customer’s online shopping needs, which is why more businesses are adopting advanced technologies that power their site search.
 Platforms such as Zevi are at the forefront of this AI-led e-commerce revolution.
 With Zevi, businesses can power their e-commerce site search with natural language search, advanced filters, synonym detection and typo tolerance, and a lot more.